10+ Ways To Reduce Your Plastic Footprint

 2. Say No To Using Plastic Straws

-Eco-Cycle, an estimated of over 500 million straws are being used in the United States every single day, enough to fill over 46,400 large school buses per year!
+Fun Fact: According to Eco-Cycle, an estimated of over 500 million straws are being used in the United States every single day, enough to fill over 46,400 large school buses each year!

-It’s only a straw! said 8 billion people.
-While plastic straws may seem small, their impact on the environment is massive.
+"It’s only a straw!" said 8 billion people.
+While a single plastic straw may seem harmless, their collective impact is massive.
 Local recycling facilities hate them due to their small size, lightweight nature, which causes them to get lost or mixed with other items.

 These straws frequently end up in our environment, especially our oceans, where they pose a serious threat to marine life.
-Sea turtles, birds, and fish can mistake them for food, leading to internal injuries, or choke to death.
+Sea turtles, birds, and fish can mistake them for food, leading to internal injuries or choke to death.

 To make matters worse, these plastic straws typically take 200 to 500 years to decompose.
 They often break down into harmful microplastics, polluting our water and entering the food chain.